The Throne of Caesar

 If, in terms of freshness and neat construction, I remain most impressed by Roman Blood, the next fourteen in the series have more than just their moments.
 I have read and enjoyed them all.
 Indeed, there are incidents and blocks of incidents in the others that, even after ten years since reading them, stay clear in my mind.
 There are the desperate politics of a city under siege in Last Seen in Massilia (2000), plus an unforgettable cameo for Gaius Verres There is the ghastly treatment of mining slaves in Catilina’s Riddle (1993).
-There is the grim humour that permeates much of A Murder on the Appian Way (1996).
+There is the grim humour that permeates much of (1996).
 Or there is the steady growth of the characters from one volume to the next.
 In Roman Blood, for example, Cicero shows himself as vain, but also brave and in love with some idea of justice.
 By Catilina’s Riddle, he has become the corrupt front man for an extravagantly unpleasant ancien regime.
 By The Throne of Caesar (2018), he is an elderly and embittered bag of wind, ready to cheer on another civil war in the hope of restarting his failed career in politics.

 And this brings me to The Throne of CaesarThe Throne of Caesar, which is the latest in the series, though I hope not the last.
 How does Saylor face the challenge he has set himself?
 My answer is that he does face it, and he makes of it one of his best novels.
 As said, the facts are set in concrete.
 Nothing anyone can do will stop the progress to that blood-soaked corpse in the Theatre of Pompey.
 The novel has an air of unavoidable gloom.
 At the same time, Saylor brings to the novel his usual cast of fictitious characters.
 These are as real to those of us who have read his earlier novels as the real characters.
 What these do, and how they turn out, are matters of pure contingency.
 They supply the novel’s forward drive.
 Will Gordianus receive the final step up in life he has been promised?
 Will his adopted son Meto go down with Caesar?
 Or will he survive to face the supreme choice all the followers of Caesar must make when the avenging coalition breaks up?
 Will Helvius Cinna – one of the semi-fictitious characters – live on, at least in name and for a while, as one of the giants of Roman literature?